-- An employee repeatedly fails to perform his/her duties. - An employee is sick or injured and is incapable of performing his/ her job after 12 consecutive months for an indefinite term contract, six months for a contract with 12-36 months, or half of the contract term with the period under 12 months. - Employers are forced to down-size and reduce their production and employment due to natural disasters, fire, or other events of force majeure. - The employers terminate their operation in Vietnam.
+- An employee repeatedly fails to perform their duties. - An employee is sick or injured and is incapable of performing their job after 12 consecutive months for an indefinite term contract, six months for a contract with 12-36 months, or half of the contract term with a period under 12 months. - Employers are forced to down-size and reduce their production and employment due to natural disasters, fire, or other events of force majeure. - The employers terminate their operations in Vietnam.

-The period of advance notice required is three days in advance for contracts under 12 months, 30 days for contracts with 12-36 months, or 45 days for indefinite term contracts.
+The advance notice period required is three days in advance for contracts under 12 months, 30 days for contracts with 12-36 months, or 45 days for indefinite-term contracts.

-For an employer to terminate an employee on the grounds of repeated failure to perform their duties, the employee must have failed to perform on at least two occasions in one calendar month, was provided a warning letter by their employer regarding both failures, and subsequently was unable to perform again within the same calendar month.
-Because of the stringent requirement for the performance-based ground for termination and the pro-labor bias of the Vietnamese judiciary, separations based upon this ground should be used with caution.
+For an employer to terminate an employee on the grounds of repeated failure to perform their duties, the employee must have failed to perform on at least two occasions in one calendar month, was provided a warning letter by their employer regarding both failures and subsequently was unable to perform again within the same calendar month.
+Because of the stringent requirement for the performance-based ground for termination and the pro-labor bias of the Vietnamese judiciary, separations based on this ground should be used with caution.